ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 I'm getting better at not procrastinating.
 I'm learning to take care of "important" things that aren't urgent.
 I've knocked out a piece of hateful administrative overhead that would otherwise weigh on my mind until I finally did it.
 ### What It Says about Me
 I'm getting better at staying on top of things.
 I'm responsible.

+## 2021-12-02
+### The Good Thing
+My new manager and I spent a lot of very enjoyable extra time after our scheduled O3 talking about things.
+### What It Means to Me

+### What It Says about Me

+## 2021-12-01
+### The Good Thing
+I finally finished a years-long health care claim reconciliation project.
+### What It Means to Me

+### What It Says about Me

+## 2021-11-30
+### The Good Thing
+I learned a bunch about hyperthyroidism and identified next steps after getting my labwork back.
+### What It Means to Me

+### What It Says about Me

+## 2021-11-29
+### The Good Thing
+I started my new job at Ookla!
+### What It Means to Me

+### What It Says about Me

+## 2021-11-28
+### The Good Thing
+I was able to take a day to relax after getting back home from Thanksgiving and starting my job the next day, including a brief walk with Murray.
+### What It Means to Me

+### What It Says about Me

+## 2021-11-27
+### The Good Thing
+I watched _About Time_, which has turned into one of my favorite movies, and which triggered a good amount of crying.
+### What It Means to Me

+### What It Says about Me

+## 2021-11-26
+### The Good Thing
+Thanksgiving dinner with my family in Los Altos Hills.
+### What It Means to Me

+### What It Says about Me

+## 2021-11-25
+### The Good Thing
+I joined my friend Sasha for Thanksgiving dinner at her mom's house.
+### What It Means to Me

+### What It Says about Me

+## 2021-11-24
+### The Good Thing
+I completed most of my Amazon deboarding activities.
+### What It Means to Me
+It felt good to clear my mind of so much that I had to do to wrap things up at Amazon, since a ton of thing had been nagging at my subconscious.
+### What It Says about Me
+I have a strong sense of ownership and responsibility, particularly in that I wasn't willing to just drop things, but instead set my soon-to-be-former teammates up for success after my departure.

+## 2021-11-23
+### The Good Thing
+I got to pet Murray!
+### What It Means to Me

+### What It Says about Me

+## 2021-11-22
+### The Good Thing
+I knocked out a bunch of errands early, before my first meeting of the morning, including finishing the registration of my car in Colorado.
+### What It Means to Me
+It felt really good to be so productive so early in the morning, particularly things that felt like hateful administrative overhead ("adulting").
+### What It Says about Me
+I'm responsible and on top of things.
+Now that I have my car registered in Colorado, I'm that much closer to being a real Coloradan.

 ## 2021-11-21
 ### The Good Thing